 'It's like you're at home.
 We have a magnificent living room, an absolutely gorgeous dining room and a hot tub that never needs maintenance.'

 Editor's note: This article was originally published on May 23, 2022.
+It has since been updated.

 A Seattle couple is living out the retirement of their dreams, exploring the world by sea, hopping from one cruise ship to the next.
 Angelyn Burk and her husband, Richard, decided to live the golden years of their lives aboard cruise ships after realizing it would be cheaper than continuing to live on land.
-It all began last year when Burk—a recently retired accountant—made the stunning discovery while crunching some numbers one evening.
+It all began in 2021 when Burk—a retired accountant—made the stunning discovery while crunching some numbers one evening.
 "This is how I want to retire.
 Life is too short," she thought at that moment, the 53-year-old told The Washington Post.

 Fun!
 A recently retired Seattle couple has lived on cruise ships for the past year at an average cost of than $89 per day, including lodging, food, entertainment, transportation, tips, port fees and taxes!
 Read all about it at https://t.co/RJgu8VOjIA pic.twitter.com/da03LVjSdY— Seattle Waterfront (@SeattleWaterfnt) May 17, 2022